Pre-General Availability Draft: 2018-02-20

 same value that is passed to

-The initialization function should return zero for success, nonzero for an error.
+Make the initialization function return zero for success, nonzero for an error.

 int local_infile_read(void *ptr, char *buf, unsigned int buf_len);

-the maximum number of bytes that the callback can read and store
+is the maximum number of bytes that the callback can read and

-in the buffer.
-(It can read fewer bytes, but should not read
+store in the buffer.
+(It can read fewer bytes, but should not

 The return value is the number of bytes read, or zero when no more data could be read (this indicates EOF).
 Return a value less than zero if an error occurs.